 The following definition is for the purposes of the Pagan Pride Project.
 Others may define themselves or their group in different ways, and that’s OK.
-Some groups that fit the categories we list may not call themselves Pagan, and that’s ok too – that’s why we say that first and foremost the definition of a Pagan is someone who self-identifies as a Pagan.
-But the following was created in order to have a functional definition to help educate the public about the spiritual paths we cover:
+Some groups that fit the categories we list may not call themselves Pagan, and that’s ok too.
+Self identification as a Pagan is a personal choice, and not required for participation.

-- Honoring, revering, or worshipping a Deity or Deities found in pre-Christian, classical, aboriginal, or tribal mythology; and/or
+- Honoring, revering, or worshiping a Deity or Deities found in pre-Christian, classical, aboriginal, or tribal mythology;

-- Practicing religion or spirituality based upon shamanism, shamanic, or magickal practices; and/or
+- Practicing religion or spirituality based upon shamanism, shamanic, or magical practices;

-- Creating new religion based on past Pagan religions and/or futuristic views of society, community, and/or ecology;
+- Practicing a modern religion based on past pre-Christian religions and/or futuristic views of society, community, and/or ecology;

 Eugene’s local event is affiliated with the Pagan Pride Project, a global organization whose mission is to reduce discrimination against Pagan religions.
 By providing accurate information, and by showing communities that their own neighbors and co-workers practice these religions, they hope to lessen prejudice against them.